Geeks-Solutions/vue-sections/README.md

     </script>
 ```

 Here we load props from data on the page, the admin prop is used to indicate if the edit interface for the page should display or not.
 Sections uses a cookie named `sections-auth-token` to store a user token to secure communications for page editing actions, if the cookie is found it assumes the edit button should show.
+In case you want to know whether the sections are loaded, You can use @finishLoad in your Sections component with a method name.
+Don't forget to add the method in the methods object.

 To get the UserToken and have it stored in the above cookie, simply set sections on a page of your website, then head to your Sections project page (where you have your projectID) and set the login redirect url properly, then hit connect sections to my app.
 This library will receive and process the request to generate the UserToken and store it in the cookie for further use. for more information check the [docs](https://sections.geeks.solutions/docs/frontend/index.html)